getlantern/lantern/README.md

 }

-s := goset.New("1", "2", "3", "4", "5")
+// create two sets for the following checks... s := goset.New("1", "2", "3", "4", "5")
 t := goset.New("1", "2", "3")

-// check if they are them
+// check if they are the same
 if !s.IsEqual(t) {
     fmt.Println("s is not equal to t")
 }